Getty Images

 Organizations that offer Apple endpoints as work devices must address the specific requirements of macOS in any technology implementation.
 Desktop virtualization is no exception.

 Many organizations have adopted Windows-based VDI and desktop as a service (DaaS) to deploy virtual desktops to end users.
-The Windows virtual desktop can be based on a ratio of 1-to-many with a server OS, 1-to-1 with a workstation OS or 1-to-many with Windows 10 or 11 multi-user workstation OS.
-Regardless of the VM's OS, the user experiences a familiar Windows desktop, which they access after successful authentication.
+The Windows virtual desktop can be based on a 1-to-many ratio with a server OS, 1-to-1 with a workstation OS, or 1-to-many with Windows 10 or 11 multi-user workstation OS.
+Regardless of the VM's OS, the user experiences a familiar Windows desktop after successful authentication.

-Through DaaS providers, such as Citrix, VMware and Microsoft Azure, users can access Windows-based virtual desktops from any type of Apple device, including an iOS-based iPhone or a macOS-based device such as a MacBook.
+Through DaaS providers, such as Citrix, Microsoft Azure and VMware, users can access Windows-based virtual desktops from any type of Apple device, including an iOS-based iPhone or a macOS-based device such as a MacBook.
 This type of access is common and has been available for many years.
 Every end-user device type -- including Google Chromebooks and other Linux-based devices -- can be used, whether in conjunction with a native client or web-based access.

-As of April 2022, Apple's macOS holds at least 15% of the global market share of physical desktop OSes.
-Macs appear in enterprises, such as when users are able to choose their primary device.
+macOS maintains a significant presence in enterprise desktop environments, especially in organizations that permit employee device choice.
 As an extension of this system's familiarity and functionality, some organizations are interested in subscribing to macOS virtual desktops from a DaaS provider.
 However, Apple's licensing requirements pose a challenge to this possibility.

 Hosted macOS